DaviDevMod/focus-trap/packages/use-simple-focus-trap/README.md

 ## Special thanks :blue_heart:

-The logic for the treatement of edge cases, in matter of browser consistency regarding tabbability and tab indexes, is took from [tabbable](https://github.com/focus-trap/tabbable).
+The logic for the treatement of edge cases, in matter of browser consistency regarding tab indexes and tabbability, is took from [tabbable](https://github.com/focus-trap/tabbable).

 This small library has been around for many years and, at the time of writing, can boast 180 dependant packages and one million weekly downloads while having zero open issues :scream: which makes feel safe about the reliability of the edge case logic.